 There are some simple, but effective changes to your lifestyle which can help to maintain optimum thyroid function: stress-reduction and exercise.
 Identifying ways to relax each day like yoga, warm baths, getting a massage or meditating can help to alleviate the added pressure on a stressed thyroid function.
-Alternatively, regular moderate exercise a few days per week has been shown to help with stress levels generally and may help to calm an overactive thyroid.
+Alternatively, regular moderate exercise a few days per week has been shown to stimulate the thyroid.
 The combination of exercise and relaxation can help to naturally balance your system overall.